-3.3.3 General Elements on Student Advising
+3.3.2 General Elements on Student Advising

 Each incoming student is assigned a provisional adviser who will help them form their committee, which is composed of an adviser (who acts as the committee chair) and at least two other Yale faculty members.
 Most students choose to stay with the adviser assigned them, but they are free to change the membership of their committee.
 The adviser must be a full-time member of the Yale anthropology faculty, but the committee may contain members from other Yale departments and qualified scholars from other institutions.
-You must officially designate an advisory committee by submitting a "Second Year Student" form to the DGS by December 7th in the first term of your second year.
-Students in the SCL subfield should also form first-year committees and submit a "First Year Student" form by November 12th.
+You must officially designate an advisory committee by submitting to the registrar an "Advisory Committee: First Year Student" form (provided by the registrar) by November 12th.
+Students will submit an "Advisory Committee: Second Year Student" form by December 7th of their second year as advising committees often shift during precandidacy years.
 If a member of the committee is on leave during that year, the student should find another faculty member to fill in for the absent member.